gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 A component descriptor contains all resources that are used by the application installation.
 Resources are in this example the ingress-nginx helm chart but could also be `oci images` or even `node modules`.

+For more information about the component descriptor and the usage of the different fields see the [component descriptor docs](https://github.com/gardener/component-spec).

 ```yaml
 meta:
   schemaVersion: v2